Llyfrs/WeatherApp/README.md

 # Weather App

 This is application providing user with current information about weather.
 The data comes from [openweatherAPI](https://openweathermap.org/api).
-For the program to function to work properly API key from them is required.
+For the program to work properly API key from them is required.
+It can be inserted in the settings.

 ### Requirements